mchitrakar/BP-Log-Lite/README.md

 # BP Log Lite - Android App

 This is the source code of the 2014 android App "BP Log lite".
+The code was migrated from private Bitbucket repo to github.

 The android application aims to help individual to log bloodpressure and heart rate.
 The icons were derived from http://www.icons4android.com/.